peter987bp/nodeknockout16/README.md

 # WebPET

-WebPET is a node remake of our beloved Tamagochi.
+WebPET picture
+WebPET is your best friend who is with you when you working long hours on the Web lonely.
+After you makes it live, you have to keep it alive by carrying trough activities like feeding, playing and cleaning its poop.
+You'll never gonna be alone anymore.
+This is the beginning of a beautiful friendship. :)

 * [Game Instruction](https://github.com/rumblex/nodeknockout2016-lumpysquirrels/wiki/Game-Instructions)

-## Game Rules
+## Game Intsructions

-* Start
+### Start

 - give a name for your WebPET

-* Rules
+### Rules

 WebPet starts the life happy and healthy
 You  can monitor your pet's health on screen
 - health
 - hunger
 - energy
 - happiness
-- poo

 You can keep it healthy by
 - feeding
 - playing
 - cleaning poops

+WebPet is going to sleep when it's feel tired and gaining energy during the sleep.
-WebPet is going to sleep, if any life feature has been exhausted to 0.
+Also, it is going to sleep if its energy level has been exhausted to 0.

 You have to wake it up first, than you're gonna able to feed, play or clean

 Watch out!